History, Politics and Society Summer School

 Overview

-• A three-week residential summer school providing insight into issues and events that have influenced the contemporary world using a thematic approach.
+Join us for a three-week immersive summer school to explore the issues and events that have influenced the contemporary world using a thematic approach.

 • Europe in Times of Polycrisis and Uncertainty